 Paul’s time in Papua New Guinea further cemented his focus on practical health and safety measures.
 His employer’s risk management processes were world-class and Highland Helicopters works to an equally robust and sensible health, safety and risk policy.

-Highland Helicopters co-owner Kirsty Williams is responsible for the “back room” work that keeps the operation humming.
-Kirsty is the Quality Assurance and Safety Management Manager.
-Her roles also include office administration, flight following and accounts.
+Highland Helicopters co-owner Kirsty Williams is responsible for the “backroom” work that keeps the operation humming.
+Kirsty is the General Manager, Safety Manager and Office Administrator.

 Kirsty also grew up in Dunedin – in Portobello on the Otago Peninsula.
 She studied at Otago University from 1990 to 1996, graduating with a Masters in Zoology and a Postgraduate Diploma in Wildlife Management.

 After university, Kirsty volunteered in Namibia as a research assistant, before returning to Dunedin to work as an environmental consultant.
 In 2001, Kirsty became a qualified massage therapist.
-In recent years, she has focussed on raising the couple’s three children.
+In recent years, she has focused on raising the couple’s children.

-With the establishment of Highland Helicopters, Kirsty’s great people skills, high levels of organisation and attention to detail see her fill the administration and office support roles comfortably.
+With the establishment of Highland Helicopters, Kirsty’s great people skills, high levels of organisation and attention to detail see her fill the business management and office support roles comfortably.